”Yes—my name is Igglepiggle

-The show itself was entertaining for the children and for the adults if felt like the kind of magic experienced vicariously though your child and watching them light-up with excitement seeing TV show characters come to life right in front of them.
+The show itself was entertaining for the children and for the adults if felt like the kind of magic experienced vicariously through your child and watching them light up with excitement seeing TV show characters come to life right in front of them.

 I cannot fault the facilities at Norwich Theatre Royal, it was our first visit there and I enjoyed the accessibility features including conveniently located bathrooms, on-site food options and friendly staff members who help however they can.